apache/flink/docs/java_api_guide.md

                                  .reduceGroup(new DistinctReduce());
 ```

-**Note:** Stratosphere internally works a lot with mutable objects.
+**Note:** Flink internally works a lot with mutable objects.
 Collecting objects like in the above example only works because Strings are immutable in Java!

 #### GroupReduce on DataSet grouped by KeySelector Function